 Let secrets be secrets

 Do you know the green flash?
-Fairly infrequently, at the moment of sunrise or sunset, the upper rim of the Sun looks to flash in green.
+It’s the phenomenon the upper rim of the Sun looks to flash in green fairly infrequently at the moment of sunrise or sunset.
 You might have learned it from the movie “Pirates of the Caribbean.”
 On a similar note, I know another strange natural phenomenon.
 I believed it was, to be more precise.
 When it heavily snows at night, the sky looks tinged with orange here in Hokkaido.
 It was my special secret.
-One day, with an air of great importance, I shared the secret with my wife.
-Against my expectations, she said quite casually “Snow in the sky just reflects the street light.”
-I’ve decided in my heart not to tell her any more secrets.
+One day, a few years ago, with an air of great importance, I shared the secret with my wife.
+Surprisingly, against my expectations, she said quite casually “Snow in the sky just reflects the street light.”
+At the moment, I’ve decided in my heart not to tell her any more secrets.